memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 debugger!
 This is a common approach, sometimes dubbed the [poor man's profiler](https://poormansprofiler.org/).

-The concept is simple: we write a script which executes our debugger in a loop, and dumps the current backtrace.
+The concept is simple: we write a script which executes our debugger in a loop and dumps the current backtrace.
 After we've collected enough data points, we parse the backtraces and match them up to get aggregate values.

-To do this we must run `arm-none-eabi-gdb` in batch mode: we want it to start, connect, run our command and exit without user input.
+To do this we must run `arm-none-eabi-gdb` in batch mode: we want it to start, connect, run our command, and exit without user input.
 This is supported with the `-batch` flag.
 Here's the invocation:

 ```